-Models 1 to 3 of table 4 show the results of ORU regression models with the on-the-job training indicators as outcomes, while model 4 focuses on advancement prospects.
-All regressions are based on cross-sectional data from LNU 1991, except the prospective career mobility model which uses data from LNU 2000 (the advancement indicator was not available until that survey).
+Models 1 to 3 of Table 4 show the results of ORU regression models with the on-the-job training indicators as outcomes, while model 4 focuses on advancement prospects.
+All regressions are based on crosssectional data from LNU 1991, except the prospective career mobility model which uses data from LNU 2000 (the advancement indicator was not available until that survey).
 According to all models in the table, the career mobility explanation is unsupported.
-The entire association between schooling and on-the-job training and advancement operates via the skill level of the job as indicated by its educational requirements.
-Net of these requirements, there is no significant linkage between the worker's attained level of schooling and the amount of training she receives on the job.
-In all the four cases considered, the number of matched years of education is positively and strongly (significant by a good margin) related to training opportunities, while the association between training and mismatched education (either deficit or surplus) is never significantly different from zero.
+The entire association between schooling and on-the-job training and advancement operates via the skill level of the job as indicated by its educational requirements.12 Net of these requirements, there is no significant linkage between the worker's attained level of schooling and the amount of training she receives on the job.
+In all the four cases considered, the number of matched years of education is positively and strongly (significant by a good margin) related to training opportunities, while the association between training and surplus education is never significantly different from zero.
+But note that it is the job rather than the match that is crucial: years of deficit education (excess skill requirements) have the same impact on training content as matched years of education (the UE coefficient, which is evaluated against the matched component RE, is not significant).
 The conclusion of these simple cross-sectional analyses is thus that jobs do not seem to be heterogeneous with respect to training content in the way that the career mobility hypothesis supposes.
-All the skill variation in on-the-job training and advancement opportunities appears to occur between jobs, with no net variation at all between schooling categories.
+All the skill variation in onthe-job training and advancement opportunities appears to occur between jobs, with no net variation at all between schooling categories.

-The final model in table 4 estimates the relation between educational mismatch and workers' satisfaction with their job.
-The logic behind this model is the following: the ability explanation of earnings variation across match categories as well as the career mobility explanation state that, due to (usually unobserved) individual and job heterogeneity, respectively, the degree of mismatch is overestimated in simple ORU models.
+The final model in Table 4 estimates the relation between educational mismatch and workers' satisfaction with their job.
+The logic behind this model is the following: the ability explanation of earnings variation across match categories as well as the career mobility explanation states that, due to (usually unobserved) individual and job heterogeneity, respectively, the degree of mismatch is overestimated in simple ORU models.
 Given that overeducated (undereducated) workers are in reality less (more) able than others, or that the jobs held by overeducated workers are in reality better (have a larger training content) than their schooling requirements indicate, apparently mismatched workers should not be less satisfied with their jobs than other workers.
 The mismatch explanation, by contrast, states that the mismatch is real (even if temporary).
 Therefore, job satisfaction should differ significantly between match categories.
 The overeducated might in this view be expected to be less satisfied than correctly matched workers.
 In the case of undereducated workers, however, the prediction is less clear.
-Having attained a job level above one's educational credentials is in one sense a positive achievement, but having less schooling than the position normally requires may also be problematic in several ways.
-The net outcome of these conflicting mechanisms is an empirical matter.
+Having attained a job level above one's educational credentials is in one sense a positive achievement, but having less schooling than the position normally requires may also